-The table below sets out the percentage of annual contracts in the foreign currencies we trade in and the impacts of those foreign currencies at the Balance Sheet date and the average movements over the course of the year for P&L purposes.
+With 35% of revenues denominated in foreign currencies, the table below sets out the percentage of annual contracts in the foreign currencies we trade in and the impacts of those foreign currencies at the Balance Sheet date and the average movements over the course of the year for P&L purpose.

-Foreign exchange rates have remained volatile during the year with an overall strengthening of Sterling against a number of currencies throughout the year.
-The most significant movement for itim has been the 8% depreciation of the Brazilian Real against Sterling between December 2020 and December 2021 where 18% of our contracts are in Reals.
-The Sterling to Euro rate has experienced similar volatility with Sterling ending the year 6% stronger at 31st
+Foreign exchange rates have remained volatile during the year with an overall weakening of Sterling against all our functional currencies throughout the year and at the year end.
+The most significant impact for itim has been the 16% depreciation of Sterling against the Brazilian Real between

-December 2021 when compared to 31st December 2020 with 10% of our contracts in Euro's.
+December 2021 and December 2022 as 18% of our contracts are denominated in Reals.
+The Sterling to Euro rate has experienced similar volatility with Sterling ending the year 5% weaker at 31st December 2022 when compared to 31st December 2021 with 9% of our contracts in Euro's.